 Mountain biking, trail running, orienteering, canoeing, and adventure racing is a far cry from those days, but they serve me well in my attempt to reconnect to my childhood.

 They are my path to what it was like when I was 12, back when exploring and running outdoors was simple fun.

 I, like other outdoor racers, wanted to bring that same kind of simple fun to others by starting to host my own outdoor events.

 It turns out that trying to share the outdoors by hosting a race is the opposite of fun, quickly learning all about the bureaucratic minutia that lurks underneath the fun of a race.

-I see why so many “race promoters” try their hand at hosting an event, only to walk away from it after a few tries.
-Let’s face it, outdoor event management is hard!
+I see why so many “race directors” try their hand at hosting an event, only to walk away from it after a few tries.
+Let’s face it, outdoor event management is hard.

 Not one to back down from a challenge, I went after teaching myself how to create events by paying attention to those hosting the events I raced in.

 This transitioned into volunteering for all sorts of racing companies and clubs to see how it was done behind the scenes.

 It took about three years of observations before I took the leap and promoting my first event in 2010 — a mountain bike orienteering (MTBO) race in Virginia.